 The green channels are where you can safely swim, the red channels are for boats and are typically deeper and not safe to swim in.
 This map can be found along the Rhine side please refresh your memory of where to get in and out before swimming, if you are unsure.
 The toilets and showers plus location of restaurants, the four ferries that cross the Rhine and major land marks like the Münster or Kaserne are shown on the map below.

 From Glacial swimming to a paddle with the family, Wild Swim overviews more than 100 places to Swim in Switzerland’s beautiful lakes and rivers.
 How to get there, how to swim safely and how to enjoy wild swimming to the maximum.
-34.90 CHF from Bergli books, use the code T2D10 to get 10% off.
+34.90 CHF from Bergli Books.